lee-kode/training_notes/PSM-1_Notes.md

 * **If it's not possible to complete the Sprint Backlog, who would try to resolve it?** _The Development Team and the Product Owner_

 * **The Product Owner is responsible for preparing the Sprint Goal before the Sprint Planning?** FALSE.
 The Sprint Goal is prepared during the Sprint Planning by the _whole Scrum Team._

+* **A Sprint is considered successful when an increment is released to production?** FALSE.

+* **Using Scrum ensures that all resources on a project will be utilised in the most efficient way?** FALSE.